AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 	</ul>
 	</div>
 - If your SDK version is 3.5.0 or higher, you can also integrate the SDK using mavenCentral.
-  1. In `/Grale Scripts/build.gradle(Project: <projectname>)`, add the following lines to add the mavenCentral dependency.
+  a.
+In `/Grale Scripts/build.gradle(Project: <projectname>)`, add the following lines to add the mavenCentral dependency.

      ```java
      buildscript {